ballerina-platform/ballerina-lang/stdlib/task/src/main/ballerina/task/Module.md

 };
 ```

-#### The Appointment configuration for a Shceduler
+#### The Appointment configuration for a Scheduler

-`Scheduler` can also be used to create appointments, by providing the configuration, `
+A `Scheduler` can also be used to create appointments via its `AppointmentConfiguration`.